clarkjensen/word2vecDemo/README.md

 2. Run `python3 scripts/word2vec.py` to create the model (should take about 3 minutes with one epoch of training).
 It's going to make a model of hotel reviews by default.
 Change the input file on line 35.
 You can also make the model more accurate by increasing the epochs (line 50).
 10 epochs is a good upper-limit.

 3. Review and test the model by running `python3 scripts/loadAndTestModel.py`.
 You can add more tests to that file.

+(You can switch between hotel reviews and HR search results)

+Alternately, you can run `python3 MLDemoPYthonScript.py` to see a demo of multiclass classfication with Iris species, or `python3 trainLogisticRegression.py` for a demo of predicting if it will rain tomorrow in Australia.